MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/configure-close-confirmation-dialog.md

 ms.tgt_pltfrm:
 ---

-# How to configure close confirmation window to prevent accidental closure of Unified Service DeskPerformance enhancement for CRM entity page loads
+# How to configure close confirmation window to prevent accidental closure of Unified Service Desk

 ## Accidental closure of Unified Service Desk